Thanks to Dan Tull, Adobe Engineer, for making an excellent point… you’re not keeping your backups with the original catalog, right?

 So what are you going to do?
-You really need to have a backup system that very regularly backs up your entire hard drive contents to another hard drive (not just another partition) AND you still need to run Lightroom’s backups.
+You really need to have a backup system that regularly backs up your entire hard drive contents to another hard drive (not just another partition) AND you still need to run Lightroom’s backups.
 Lightroom’s backups are a safety net against catalog corruption, and the hard drive backup protects against hard drive failure.
 You definitely want both.

 If you haven’t got that set up, at least in the meantime set Lightroom’s backup to back up the catalog to another drive, otherwise all your hard work could be gone with that nasty click click click of a dying drive.